john-sprague/portfolio-john-sprague/system-design/api-design/foundations.md

 ```

 By using an idempotency key, you effectively make your POST endpoint idempotent, ensuring that repeated requests with the same key do not cause duplicate side effects.

+---

+### Onsite 4: A user initiates a booking for both a flight and a hotel (SAGA)

+In a distributed system like an airline booking system where you’re coordinating parallel actions—such as booking a flight and a hotel—using a **saga** is a great way to ensure idempotency and consistency across these long-running transactions.

+#### What is a Saga?
+A saga is a pattern for managing distributed transactions that consist of multiple, independent operations.
+Rather than using a single ACID transaction, a saga breaks the overall process into a sequence of smaller, individual steps that each have their own local transaction and a corresponding compensating action to roll back changes if needed.

+#### How It Ensures Idempotency
+In the context of an airline booking system, idempotency ensures that if any booking operation is retried (due to network issues, system failures, etc.), the outcome remains consistent.
+Here’s how a saga helps:

+1. **Sequential Steps with Local Transactions:**
+   - **Flight Booking Step:** The system attempts to reserve a seat on the flight.
+This operation is idempotent because if the booking is retried, the system can check whether the seat is already reserved by the same request, avoiding duplicate reservations.
+   - **Hotel Booking Step:** In parallel or after the flight reservation, the hotel room booking is processed with its own local transaction, also designed to be idempotent.

+2. **Compensating Transactions:**
+   - If one step fails (e.g., hotel booking fails after a flight booking has succeeded), a compensating action is triggered to roll back the successful booking (cancel the flight reservation).
+This rollback is also designed to be idempotent so that multiple compensating actions won’t further alter the state unexpectedly.

+3. **Unique Transaction Identifiers:**
+   - Each saga transaction can include a unique identifier (idempotency key) that helps the system recognize and ignore duplicate requests.
+When a retry occurs, the system checks for this key and returns the previous result rather than executing the same step again.

+#### Example Flow
+1. **Initiate Saga:** The user initiates a booking for both flight and hotel.
+2. **Parallel Booking:**
+   - **Flight Service:** Reserves a seat using a unique booking ID.
+If retried with the same key, the service checks if the booking exists and returns the same confirmation.
+   - **Hotel Service:** Reserves a room similarly using its own idempotency mechanism.
+3. **Transaction Coordination:** A saga orchestrator manages the sequence:
+   - If both bookings succeed, the saga completes successfully.
+   - If one booking fails, the orchestrator triggers compensating transactions (e.g., cancel the flight booking if the hotel booking fails).

+#### Key Takeaways
+- **Idempotent Steps:** Each service (flight, hotel) must be designed to handle duplicate requests gracefully.
+- **Compensating Actions:** Ensure that if one part of the transaction fails, the system can undo previous actions without causing further side effects.
+- **Saga Orchestration:** A central orchestrator or event-driven mechanism can coordinate the overall process, ensuring that retries and compensations are managed effectively.

+Using a saga in this way allows your airline booking system to maintain consistency and reliability across distributed services, even in the face of partial failures and retries, while ensuring that the overall process remains idempotent.

 ## Request/Response Headers